jamescarr/zend-skeleton/readme.md

 * capstrano - for awesome deployments
 * capistrano-ext - for multiple environments
 * railsless-deploy - no rails plz. kthxbye.
+* guard-php - for awesome test running (more on this later)

 ## More...
 * [ZF2